- Many of Ohio’s spiders with venom don’t have enough poison in their bite to cause serious harm to people.

 There are many different species of venomous spiders in Ohio, and each one has its unique characteristics.
 Many of Ohio’s spiders with venom don’t have enough poison in their bite to cause serious harm to people.
 Yet, they can absolutely kill various insects and other prey.

-Spiders are arachnids, which are a type of arthropods.
+Spiders are arachnids, which are a type of arthropod.
 They have eight segmented legs and make sticky silk for mobility, shelter, and trapping prey.
 Most spiders also have fangs that inject venom when they bite.
 Their venom serves two possible functions: to harm tissue around the bite area or to shut down the nervous system of their prey or predators.

 Keep reading to discover three venomous spiders in Ohio that could seriously harm a human.
 Plus, we’ll discover three additional spiders that could cause mild to moderate symptoms from their bite.